How Does Compound Interest Work?

 Keep your lending period short.
 You’ll pay less interest with a three-year car loan than you will with a five-year loan.

 Pay more than the minimum.
 If you dig through your credit card statements, you’ll see a section that details how long it’d take to pay off your balance if you only made minimum payments and how much you’d pay in interest compared to what it’d take to pay your balance off in three years and how much you’d save.

 Make biweekly payments.
 You’ll end up putting more money toward your principal balance and pay less in interest by making payments on your debt every two weeks rather than once a month.

 Not all lenders compound the interest they charge.
-Interest calculated for a mortgage loan, auto loan or federal student loan will usually be simple interest — interest based solely on your original loan amount.
+Interest calculated for a mortgage loan, auto loan or federal student loan will usually be simple interest — interest based solely on your original, principal loan amount.